shashankdahiya/Simple-search-engine-with-Hadoop/README.md

 # Simple-search-engine-with-Hadoop
-This is a  project of Distributed Computing course in SJTU.
+This is a  project of Big Data course in UC Riverside.
 It consists of four parts:
 >Crawler

 >Word breaker